JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/cloud-service-provider/organizations.md

 If an incorrect/unexpected email address is associated with an AWS account, refer to the following AWS article: [How do I change the email address that's associated with my AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/change-email-address/)

-## Master Account
+## Management Account

-After creating the configuration for the organization, you see confirmation of a successful integration of the master JupiterOne AWS integration in the list of configurations.
-The master account shows how many assets it has in the system.
+After creating the configuration for the organization, you see confirmation of a successful integration of the  management account for the JupiterOne AWS integration in the list of configurations.
+The management account shows how many assets it has in the system.

 ![](../../assets/integration-confirmation.png)

-J1 automatically ingests and configures all the AWS child accounts using the CloudFormation stackset.
+J1 automatically ingests and configures all the AWS member accounts that are managed by the management account using the CloudFormation stackset.